OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 User Inputs
 --------------------------------------------------------------------------------

-The User Inputs functionality provides the VM Template creator the possibility to dynamically ask for dynamic values that must be defined.
+The User Inputs functionality provides the VM Template creator the possibility to dynamically ask for dynamic values.
 This is a convenient way to parametrize a base installation.

-These inputs will be presented to the user when the Template is instantiated.
+These inputs will be presented to the user when the VM Template is instantiated.
 The VM guest needs to be :ref:`contextualized <context_overview>` to make use of the values provided by the user.
-The following example shows how to pass user inputs to a VM:
+The following example shows how to pass some user inputs to a VM:

 .. code-block:: none